jgarcia24n/MouseSearch/README.md

       - "5000:5000"
     volumes:
       - ./data:/data  # location that config and state files will be stored
-      # - /downloads:/downloads # if using auto-organize
+      # - /downloads:/downloads # where all downloads are stored (torrent client downloads and organized files) -- only needed if using auto-organize
+      # see README.md for recommended structure and paths

     # env_file: .env # optional: load environment variables from a file

     # Optional: Set the container's timezone to match your host (useful for logs and scheduled tasks)